-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 Why not: Experts compare Pickett to Kirk Cousins and Derek Carr, two passers who appear stuck between good and great.
 Neither has been able to push his team deep into the playoffs.
 What is the point of drafting a quarterback, especially in the pass-happy modern era, if he may not be able to one day lead you through the playoffs?

-Key stat: 1,674 pass attempts — the most of any quarterback prospect in this year’s draft, illustrating the large sample size teams have to be confident in their evaluations of him
+Key stat: 1,674 pass attempts — the most of any quarterback prospect in this year’s draft, illustrating the large sample size teams have to be confident in their evaluations of him.

 Offensive fit: Pickett excels in the pocket but struggles to create big plays off-script like some of the other quarterbacks in this class.
 Analysts believe he improved his improvisational playmaking this season, and at the Senior Bowl, Pickett said one of his main goals was showing teams he could move.